apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 ${TEMP_DIR}/dsl/seed/scripts/seed_test.sh ${TEMP_DIR}
 ```

-The script clones the `kogito-pipelines` repository and then call the `seed_test.sh` which should copy the jobs and
+The script clones the `kogito-pipelines` repository and then call the `seed_test.sh` which should copy the jobs and run the tests.

 Then you can call the script: